VamshiKrishna-0901/VamshiKrishna-0901/README.md

-- You can call me Mr.Edith  <br>
-- I'm proficient in Java.  <br>
+- Proficient in Java.  <br>
-- I'll be uploading daily potd's of gfg.
+- Daily uploading potd's of gfg.
 Feel free to check out if you are feeling hard to solve it.  <br>
 - Let's maintain consistency on whatever we are doing.

 <!---